jrgp/golang-dhcpd/README.md

 - Bare minimum wire protocol for DHCPDISCOVER, DHCPOFFER, DHCPREQUEST, DHCPNAK, DHCPACK, and DHCPRELEASE to work
 - Supports relayed requests
 - Supports multiple IP Pools, sourced from configuration
+- Supports hosts in config with hardcoded IPs, based on mac address

 ## TODO

 - Support acting as a relay
 - Support arbitrary options
-- Support hosts in config with hardcoded IPs, based on mac address
 - More Tests